sdr-enthusiasts/docker-adsb-ultrafeeder/README-grafana.md

 Name | ultrafeeder
 URL | `http://prometheus:9090/`

 Clicking `Save & Test` should return a green message indicating success.
-The dashboard can now be imported with the following steps
+The dashboard can now be imported with the following steps:

 1. Hover over the `four squares` icon in the sidebar, click `+ Import`
 2. Enter `18398` into the `Import via grafana.com` section and click `Load`